 Use a mouthwash with fluoride to ensure that your teeth remain properly mineralized.

 Consider using an electric toothbrush with a head specifically for braces wearers to ensure that your teeth are properly cleaned.

 Floss once a day to remove bacteria that can hide between teeth.

 Avoid eating high sugar foods that can encourage bacteria growth.
-Whenever you do eat something sugary, brush your teeth or rinse out your mouth afterwards.
+Whenever you do eat something sugary, brush your teeth or rinse out your mouth afterward.

-Lower the amount of acidic things that you eat and drink.
+Lower the number of acidic things that you eat and drink.
 This includes soda, salad dressings, sour candies, tomato-based sauces, and lemonade.

 Talk to your orthodontist about putting a sealant on your teeth to help them resist bacteria.